Kirbologist/Raman-Scattering-Code-Conversion/README.md

 ## Notable differences from smarties

 - Expansion coefficients and other arrays that store using p-indices now include values for when n=0, m=0.
 This makes P (the length of the p-vectors) equal to (N+1)^2 and makes the code more convenient in a index-by-zero language without compromising any calculations.
+As a side effect, many other functions that only calculate values that depend only on n are affected as well.
 Functions that are affected by this include:
   - vshPinmTaunm
   - vshGetIncidentCoeffs
   - vshEgenThetaAllPhi
   - vshGetZnAll
+  - sphGetBesselProductsPrimes
+  - sphGetModifiedBesselProducts
+  - sphCalculatePQ
 - Functions that take 'scheme/mode' argument of type string now take them as enum types instead.
 This causes these functions to theoretically behave slightly differently for non-standard values of the 'scheme/mode' argument, although such behaviour shouldn't be able to manifest at compile-time.
 Functions that are affected by this include:
   - auxPrepareIntegrals
   - vshMakeIncidentParams